p-argento/uni/SCI/shiny R.md

 ## ShinyWidgets
 `shinyWidgetsGallery()`
 Let's look at all the different input options that are already built for you by exploring the `shinyWidgets` package.
 It comes with a neat built-in function, `shinyWidgetsGallery()` that opens a pre-built Shiny app that allows you to explore these pre-built inputs **and** gives you the code for implementing them.

+# IreneSpada Lecture

+## Principles of DataViz

+> The purpose of DataViz is insight, not pictures.

+Two principles
+1. Design for ensuring clarity, precision, efficiency
+2. Maximize ideas, minimize ink.

+Emphasize the message you want to convey.
+Using colors and arrows, for example.

+Animation vs interaction.

+In a interaction, keep in mind your user
+1. provide instructions
+2. limit overwhelming interactions
+	1. similar to minimize ink (loose the why)

+Check responsiveness!!